intarchboard/workshop-covid19/draft-iab-covid19-workshop.md

 Further special thanks to those participants who also contributed to this report: Romain Fontugne provided text based on his blog post at https://eng-blog.iij.ad.jp/archives/7722;
-Ricky Mok for text on cloud platform; Martino Trevisan for text on campus networks.
+Ricky Mok for text on cloud platform; Martino Trevisan for text on campus networks; David Clark on congestion measurements at interconnects.